Waterproof Snorkeling Bag or Box – Take Your Valuables With You

-We are fortunate that we haven't had anything stolen on a trip.
+We are fortunate that we haven’t had anything stolen on a trip.
 Using a waterproof snorkeling bag is probably one of the reasons we have been lucky.
 We highly recommend them for your peace of mind.
-Because when we are away from home if any of those things got stolen it would really waste a lot of our travel time.
+Because if any of those things got stolen when we were on a snorkeling trip, it would really waste a lot of our travel time.
 We much prefer to take our valuables with us like this rather than leave them in the car or hotel.

 So there are a variety of products you can use to do this.
 None of these products are perfect, but we have found that hard boxes or cases are more consistently waterproof.
 The seals are not flexible so are less likely to leak.

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.

 Option #1 – Waterproof Snorkeling Bag

 These are plastic bags with some sort of waterproof seal at one end.
 Don’t be tempted to use what is called a dry bag.
 The waterproof closure is made by folding over the top several times and attaching some sort of clip (or velcroing it down).
 These are not waterproof if dunked and they are bulky.